anebz/cloud/Accreditations/aws_solutions_associate.md

 An ENI (elastic network interface) is a logical networking component in a VPC that represents a virtual network card.
 It includes a primary private IPv4 address, 1+ secondary private IPv4 addresses, 1 Elastic IPv4 per private IPv4 address, 1 public IPv4, 1+ IPv6.

+To route traffic to an ELB load balancer, use Route 53, create an alias record that points to the LB.
+It's similar to the CNAME record but o can create the alias record for the root domain + subdomains (CNAME can only be used for subdomains).
+To enable IPv6 resolution, create a second resource record

+* Alias with type "MX" record set: for mail servers
+* Alias with type "CNAME" record set: can't be created for zone apex
+* Non-Alias with type "A" record set: for IP addresses
+* Alias type with "A" record set: for domains
+* Alias type with "AAAA" record set: for subdomains

+---

+> 2 VPCs with peering connections with each other

+Peering connection is just within the VPCs, not with the connections that the other VPC has.

+> Windows Bastion

+A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks, it's equivalent to an EC2 instance.
+It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
+Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets.

+The best way to implement a bastion is to create a small EC2 instance which only has a security group only allowing access on port 22 from a particular IP address for maximum security.
+This blocks any SSH brute force attacks on the host.
+Use a private key (.pem) file to connect to the host.
+Recommended to create a small instance, since this only acts as a jump server to connect to other instances.

+> Elastic IP address

+Static IPv4 (can only connecto to NLB) address masks the failure of an instance by rapidly remapping the address to another instance.
+You can also specify the elastic IP in a DNS record of your domain, so that your domain points to your instance.

+Can be used to use the trusted IPs as Elastic IP addresses (EIP) to the NLB.

+### Load balancers

+* Network load balancer: 4th layer of the OSI model
+* Application load balancer: supports path-based routing, host-based routing, bi-directional communication with WebSockets

 ## Encryption

 If the encryption keys must be stored on premises, use SSE-C (server-side, customer provided keys) but in this case the key is sent to AWS as part of the request. or use client-side encryption to provide at-rest encryption.

 If the master key and the unencrypted data can't be sent to AWS, we need client-side encryption.

-KMS with CMK in a custom key store and storing the non-extractble key material in CloudHSM: allows you to have full control of the encryption of the created key and audit key usage in CloudTrail.
+Client-side encryption means encrypting data before sending it to AWS.

-### CloudTrail
+### AWS Secrets manager

-Logging system to track all changes in all regions: set up a new CloudTrail trail in a new S3 bucket using CLI and pass the `--is-multi-region-trail` and `--include-global-service-events` parameters, then encrypt log files using KMS encryption.

-## API Gateway

-Amazon API Gateway provides throttling at multiple levels including global and by a service call.
-Throttling limits can be set for standard rates and bursts.
-For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds

-API Gateway can scale using AWS Edge locations, but for bursts of API, you need to configure **throttling limits**.
-Any request over the limit will receive a 429 HTTP response.
+Secrets can be db credentials, passwords, API keys etc. It allows automatic rotation for all the credentials.
+Secrets Manager enables you to replace hardcoded credentials with an API call to the Secrets Manager.

 ## CloudWatch

 CloudWatch by default monitors CPU, network and disk read activity on EC2 instances.
 To get memory utilization, need to have a custom metric.

 Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for ex.).
 View the custom metrics in the CloudWatch console.

+## Messaging

+### SQS

+Decouples downstream operations that don't need to be synchronous.
+Messages for Lambda triggers can be aggregated together into batches, so one function invocation processes several messages at a time.
+Messages can contain up to 256kbs of text and can be in json/xml format.

+SQS polling is not real time.
+If we receive empty messages when polling, enable long polling: set ReceiveMessageWaitTimeSeconds to higher than 0.
+In long polling, SQS waits until a message is available before sending a response to a ReceiveMessage request.

+SNS works real-time.
+Lambda is a valid subscriber.
+EventBridge is not a valid SNS destination

+For users with different priority, create one SQS queue for each priority type.
+Consume messages from the high priority queue until it's empty, then the lower priority queue.

+You cannot set a priority to individual items in the queue.

+* Standard queue: guarantees that messages are delivered at least once, no guarantee for order
+* FIFO: limit 300 transactions/s, guarantees ordering, guarantees one-time processing of all messages, support for message groups

+With Message groups and their identifiers, messages with the same ID are processed in order.
+Useful for processing messages of the same customer in order.
+Messages for one customer are delivered in FIFO, but messages for other customers are in parallel and FIFO is not guaranteed.

+Visibility timeout: message is hidden from other consumers while it's being processed.
+If successfully processed, deleted.
+Else, message available again.
+Default timeout is 30s, max 12h.

+SQS has a retention period from 1 minute to 14 days, default is 4 days.
+After that, messages are deleted.

+DLQ: dead letter queues: if a message is considered unprocessable, it's sent to this queue.
+This helps unblock messaging systems without losing messages.

+Max in-flight msgs 120k, for FIFO 20k.

+### MQ

+MQ is used for migrating messaging services to the cloud quickly and easily.

+Managed message broker service for Apache ActiveMQ that makes it easy to set up and operate message brokers in the cloud and hybrid architecture.
+The user case is when migraing to a managed message broker to automate software administration and maintenance, without having to re-write existing applications.

+### API Gateway

+Enables you to build RESTful APIs and WebSocket APIs optimized for serverless workloads.
+You pay only for the API calls you receive and the amount of data transferred out.

+API Gateway has three major parts:

+* Request flow: authentication, authorization
+* Integration (what the client wants to do), e.g. a Lambda function
+* Response flow: what happens after the integration, e.g. transformation

+*Authorizer*s protect routes of the API.
+Protects downstream services and allows forwarding a security context, e.g. the details of an authenticated user.
+[More info on twitter thread](https://twitter.com/tpschmidt_/status/1466079626749526021)

+---

+Amazon API Gateway provides throttling at multiple levels including global and by a service call.
+Throttling limits can be set for standard rates and bursts.
+For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds

+API Gateway can scale using AWS Edge locations, but for bursts of API, you need to configure throttling limits.
+Any request over the limit will receive a 429 HTTP response.

+---

+* SSO: single sign-on, central management of access to AWS accounts and resources
+* STS: security token service, create temporary credentials for AWS resources